RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 Maybe use bootstrap or something?
 Talk about why

 ## Website Back-End
-The backend of the webapp will serve as a middleman to communicate with the Hestia server.
+The backend of the webapp will serve as a middleman between the web frontend and the user's controller (local server).
 This means that there needs to be an interface to be able to send queries to the server.
-Furthermore, a user database is required in order to maintain a secure environment in which users may only have permission to interact with systems they own, and so that unauthorized access to server data, user data or any other sensitive information is completely forbidden.
+Furthermore, a user database is required in order to maintain a secure environment in which users may only have permission to interact with systems they own.
+Unauthorized access to server data, user data, or any other sensitive information is completely forbidden.

 ### Design decisions
-For the design of the webapp, we initially chose to implement in PHP, as there is familiarity in the team with PHP.
-Thus, a concise webpage was setup, using HTML and PHP.
-This website was designed to test querying the Hestia webserver, with for instance a *get* request.
-However, after the initial webpage, we decided to implement the webpage in Python, using Flask, even though all of us have less experience with Python, and little with Flask.
+For the design of the webapp we initially chose to implement PHP since there is familiarity in the team with PHP.
+Thus, a concise webpage was setup using HTML and PHP.
+This website was designed to test querying the Hestia webserver (for instance a *get* request).
+After the initial webpage was created we decided to implement the webpage in Python using Flask.
+Though we have less experience with Python and Flask, this decision will provide extra benefits.

-The main reason for this is that the current Hestia webserver, developed by the clients, is also developed using Python and Flask.
-Using this same setup creates more consistency, allows for easier transition once the product is finished, and will allow easier management of the code.
+The main benefit to using Flask over PHP is that the client, having created the local server in Flask, is already familiar with the server and python.
+Using this same setup creates more consistency and allows for easier transition once the product is finished.

 As a final remark on this topic, it is not absolutely clear yet whether PHP would be better suited for this job than Python.
-This is therefore an issue that requires more attention.
+This is therefore an issue that requires more research and discussion with the client.

-Regarding the database, while it would be possible to create a custom relational database schema and authentication system using pure PHP and MySQL, we believe that the development time required to not only do this, but make it completely secure, is not the most efficient way to proceed.
-Therefore, we have decided on using Google's Firebase platform for our database needs, as explained in the next section.
+Creating a custom relational database schema and authentication system, and making it secure, is very costly in both time and resources.
+Since these services are also available through Firebase, we have decided on using Google's Firebase platform for our database needs, as explained in the next section.

 #### What is Firebase?
 [Firebase](https://firebase.google.com/) is a platform that offers a rather complete backend solution.
-It offers an authentication service, Firebase Authentication, where users can login using passwords, phone numbers, and popular identity providers such as Google, Facebook, and others.
+It offers an authentication service called Firebase Authentication.
+Users can login using passwords, phone numbers, and popular identity providers such as Google and Facebook.
 Furthermore, Firebase gives a realtime database.

 Firebase has free and paid versions, where the free version allows up to 100 Simultaneous connections.
 During development of the Hestia system, this will clearly suffice.
-However, it has to be considered that a paid plan is going to be required. **SOMETHING ABOUT STORAGE? https://firebase.google.com/pricing/**
+However, it has to be considered that a paid plan is going to be required once Hestia grows.
+Pricing is available through: *https://firebase.google.com/pricing/*

-During further development it is essential to design the system in such a way, that switching from Firebase to an alternative, a different server and authentication service, does not incur large infrastructural cost.
+During development it is essential to design the system in such a way that switching from Firebase to an alternative service does not incur large infrastructural cost.
-There may be other viable alternatives, so we should design in such a way that switching from Firebase to alt doesn't incur large infrastructural cost.

 ##Glossary
-Below are defined a list of commonly used terms that are especially esoteric to the Hestia Web system architecture.
+Below are defined terms used in the architecture document:

 * *Controller*: The local Hestia Server in a user's house.
 The controller simply runs the Hestia Server previously developed by the client, and has a unique IP address and port number.